omgnetwork/omgnetwork.github.io/docs/glossary.md

 ## Restricted custody
 A safety guarantee that protects user funds on the network.

-OmiseGO's restricted custody is the safety mechanism that protects users funds when they trade at an exchange.
-If the operator (OmiseGO, in this case) tries to steal funds, users will not lose their money.
+OMG Network's restricted custody is the safety mechanism that protects users funds when they trade at an exchange.
+If the operator (OMG Network, in this case) tries to steal funds, users will not lose their money.
 The only way funds can be lost is if the operator and the exchange collude.
-OmiseGO's security guarantee is enforced in its protocol, whereby the actual platform prevents the operator from acting dishonestly.
-Three parties must agree to allow OmiseGO's exchange to trade: user, operator/OmiseGO, and exchange.
-This mechanism allows OmiseGO to provide protection for the exchange.
+OMG Network's security guarantee is enforced in its protocol, whereby the actual platform prevents the operator from acting dishonestly.
+Three parties must agree to allow OMG Network's exchange to trade: user, operator/OMG Network, and exchange.
+This mechanism allows OMG Network to provide protection for the exchange.

 ## Root chain